Overview

 Structural Features

-- Branches: Enclosed in parentheses and can be nested
+- Branches: Enclosed in parentheses and can be nested.
+For example,

-- Cyclic structures: Written by breaking bonds and using numbers to indicate bond connections
+- Cyclic structures: Written by breaking bonds and using numbers to indicate bond connections.
+For example,

-- Aromaticity: Lower case letters are used for atoms in rings to denote aromaticity
+connects the first and last carbon). - Aromaticity: Lower case letters are used for atoms in aromatic rings.
+For example, benzene is written as

 [C+]